immunant/IA2-Phase2/README.md

 # IA2 Phase 2

-This repo provides a tool to wrap external libraries with wrappers that use libia2 call gates to keep host applications safe from untrusted libraries.

-IA2 Phase 3 will explore other trust models such as mutually-untrusted compartments.
+This repo provides tools for compartmentalizing an application and its dependencies using Intel's memory protection keys (MPK) for userspace.
+The repo includes a tool that rewrites headers to create call gate wrappers as well as the runtime to initialize the protection keys for trusted compartments.

 ## Setup